-Commercial-scale agroforestry in action
+Farm-scale agroforestry in action

 Fields Restored – Oregon, IL

-Fields Restored is a 166-acre row-crop farm near Oregon, IL owned and operated by the Williams family.
-The family first worked with the Savanna Institute to transition 20 acres to alley cropping in 2015.
+Fields Restored is a 166-acre row-crop farm near Oregon, Ill., owned and operated by the Williams family.
+The family first worked with Savanna Institute to transition 20 acres to alley cropping in 2015.
 After seeing the rapid revitalization of this parcel, they are now committed to converting more of their farm into the primary agroforestry demonstration farm of Northern Illinois.

 Memorial 4H Camp Demonstration Farm at Allerton Park in Monticello, IL features a 35-acre alley cropping demonstration established in 2019 where the Savanna Institute researches different management techniques for native prairie groundcover.

 Each summer the Savanna Institute runs an on-farm agroforestry apprenticeship program.
 This program pairs beginning farmers with experienced agroforesters for 10 weeks of hand-on training and mentoring.
 Program participants also join an online course and travel to area farms as a cohort to build their network and gain exposure to the wide range of agroforestry practices present across the Midwest.